cocos-creator/docs-3d-deprecated/en/ui-system/components/engine/label-layout.md

 ### Auto Wrap in Auto shrink mode

 Similar to clamp mode, labels will be wrapped in priority when labels exceed the width of the bounding box in auto shrink mode.
-Only when the width and length of the bounding box are exceeded will the labels be automatically shrunk to adapt to the bounding box.
+Only when the width and length of the bounding box are exceeded will the labels be automatically shrink to adapt to the bounding box.

 ![](label-layout/shrink_wrap.png)